FloVnst/FloVnst/README.md

 Hi there 👋

-I'm Florian Vaneste, computer science student at INSSET of Saint Quentin, France & Symfony / VueJS developper at Wid'op 😀
+I'm Florian Vaneste, future computer science student at INSSET of Saint Quentin, France & Symfony / VueJS developper at Wid'op 😀

 Check out my [portfolio](https://florian-vaneste.com/en) to know more about me 😉